emmahello/um/Xueyan Lu UM notes - Copy.md

 			same
 		insert a plan sum and ask MD to approve it.

-#### 3D for large volumes in Linac A w/o jaw tracking
-in ezfluence, use 'Generate Field in Field' instead of 'export fluence'.
-Then merge all subfields.
-If some fields that can't be merged have very little MU (such as MU<7), then just delete them manually.
-You plan may not be as good as the one in fluence but should be fine.
 ## PLANNING TIPS
 #### 与PET blend看enhancement
 Pt - View - View Parameter - hot iron - Save